nessalc/lapo-presenter-notes/docs/solar-system/asteroids/4vesta.md

     g.
 Since Vesta is differentiated, it means Vesta was once very hot.

-4. Two fence workers in Millbillillie, Western Australia, saw a fireball headed towards the ground in October, 1960.
+1. Two fence workers in Millbillillie, Western Australia, saw a fireball headed towards the ground in October, 1960.
 Ten years later, pieces of the fallen meteorite were found.

-5. Signatures in the spectra (of light reflected off the surface) of the meteorite matches signatures in the spectra (of sunlight reflected off the surface) of Vesta: the meteorite is from Vesta.
+    a.
+Signatures in the spectra (of light reflected off the surface) of the meteorite matches signatures in the spectra (of sunlight reflected off the surface) of Vesta: the meteorite is from Vesta.

-6. Other small asteroids have recently been discovered near Vesta that have the same spectral signature as Vesta and the meteorite.
+    b.
+Other small asteroids have recently been discovered near Vesta that have the same spectral signature as Vesta and the meteorite.
 These asteroids are considered chips blasted off of Vesta’s surface.

-7. Other meteorites on Earth are probably from Vesta: they just haven’t been found or identified yet.
+    c.
+Other meteorites on Earth are probably from Vesta: they just haven’t been found or identified yet.

 |    |    |
 |:---|---:|